TimothyEarley/TucanExamChecker/README.md

 [IFTTT](https://ifttt.com) notifications if a new one is added.

 ## Configuration
-The config file is in `src/dist/config.properties`, there you can set your Tucan username and account aswell as an IFTTT key.
+The config file is in `src/dist/lib/conf/config.properties`, there you can set your Tucan username and account as well as an IFTTT key.

 //TODO add information about other settings